Monat hair care company accused of threats, intimidation and harassment for allegedly trying to silence critics

 "We have to do that to protect ourselves from defamation," said Monat spokesperson Gene Grabowski, who would only agree to a phone interview.

-Toni Miller is one of the stylists Monat is suing for defamation.
+Las Vegan Toni Miller, whose daughter works at 13 Action News, is one of the stylists Monat is suing for defamation.

 "What I am seeing with this product in particular, it's not normal," Miller observed after working with clients who'd used Monat.

-Monat claims people like Miller are engaged in a smear campaign designed to promote competing products.
+Monat claims people like Toni Miller are engaged in a smear campaign designed to promote competing products.

 In their suit against her, they report 1,000 order cancellations in the last two months.